aakash30jan/Couette-Poiseuille_FlowCode/README.md

 ## Notes:
-1. To enable auto-plotting(from parameters.f90), python 2.7 with the mentioned libraries are required
+1. To enable auto-plotting(from parameters.f90), Python 2.7 along with the mentioned libraries are required
 2. "cleanUp.sh" in the Experimental Data directory is a script to rename the original data files and make it python-friendly

 ## Example Output: